 - Whole Dry Red chilies – 6 to 7 [2018 update-forget about it. although dried whole and chili flakes are not the same animal, you are free to substitute dried chili flakes. mild: 1 teaspoon. too mild still? add more. it’s fine to add the flakes near the end.]

 - Sambar Onions (shallots or pearl onions) – 5

 - Garlic pods* – 5

 - Oil – 2 tbsp

-- Grind together soaked red chilies, sambar onion (shallots), garlic pods, white vinegar and salt together to a smooth fine paste.
+- Grind (mush) together soaked red chilies, onions, garlic, white vinegar and salt together to a smooth fine paste.
 Do not add water while grinding.

 - Add the ground paste to the potatoes and gently mix well with a fork.
 Cook over low flame, tossing and shaking the pan frequently, while adding the remaining oil from time to time for the ground paste to get cooked.